 Refund Policy Template for Perishable Products

-What are a Refund and Return/Exchange Policies?
+What are Refund and Return/Exchange Policies?

-In a majority of counties, there are laws that protect the rights of the consumers.
+In a majority of counties, there are laws that protect the rights of consumers.
 These laws dictate the bare minimum of a refund and return policy that you have to abide by.

 A well-written refund policy can boost your sales and increase profits, while an overly restrictive refund policy can scare potential customers away and cost you dearly.

-Return and refund policy should typically address the following few points:
+The return and refund policy should typically address the following few points:

 - Clearly state if returns, exchanges, and refunds are accepted by a company.